LSSTDESC/tables_io/docs/devstyle.md

 ## Version Release and Deployment Procedures

-### Creating a Pull Release for a Release Candidate

-### Publishing Package on PyPi
+### Publishing Package on PyPI

-There is a Github Action that will publish the package on PyPI after a new release is created.
+There is a Github Action that will publish the package to [PyPI](https://pypi.org/project/tables-io/) after a new release is created.

 ### Making the Documentation on "Read The Docs"